On this page

 Use our final notice email template below as a resource or reference:

 4. Try to make direct contact with your customer

 If there's still no payment or response, consider visiting the customer in person – or phoning them if previous contact has been via email – to ask for payment.

 This could help facilitate a personal relationship with the customer that could be useful for future payments.

 Use our follow up contact script template below as a resource or reference:

 5. Send a formal letter of demand

-In the event that all attempts to contact them have failed, consider sending a letter of demand.
-This should be only done as a last resort, as it can damage your relationship with the customer.
+If all your attempts to contact them and receive payment have failed – consider sending a letter of demand.
+Keep in mind this procedure should only be done as a last resort – it has the potential to damage the business relationship established with the customer.

-If you still haven't been paid, then may consider using a debt collecting agency to collect the outstanding money from your customer.
-It is useful to check a list of fair debt collection practices, developed by Consumer Affairs so you know the boundaries of debt collection.
+If you still haven't been paid – consider using a debt collecting agency to collect the outstanding money from your customer.

 Ways to avoid bad debt occurring